 3. MAKE-UP AIR.
-Adequate make-up air 14.4 m^3/min (510 CFM) must be supplied to replace air exhausted by dryers on all types of installations.
-Provide a minimum of 929 cm2 (1 sq. ft.) make-up air opening to outside for each dryer.
+Adequate make-up air must be supplied to replace air exhausted by dryers on all types of installations.
+Refer to specifications for the minimum amount of make-up air opening to outside for each dryer.
 This is a net requirement of effective area.
 Screens, grills or louvers, which will restrict the flow of air, must be considered.
 Consult the supplier to determine the free area equivalent for the grill being used.
 The source of make-up air should be located sufficiently away from the dryers to allow an even airflow to the air intakes of all dryers.
 Multiple openings should be provided.

 NOTE: The following considerations must be observed for gas dryer installations where dry cleaners are installed.
 The sources of all make-up air and room ventilation air movement to all dryers must be located away from any dry cleaners.
-This is necessary so that solvent vapours will not be drawn into the dryer inlet ducts.
-Dry cleaner solvent vapours will decompose in contact with open flame such as the gas flame present in clothes dryers.
+This is necessary so that solvent vapors will not be drawn into the dryer inlet ducts.
+Dry cleaner solvent vapors will decompose in contact with open flame such as the gas flame present in clothes dryers.
 The decomposition products are highly corrosive and will cause damage to the dryer(s) ducts and clothes loads.